MohdHuzaifa363/MohdHuzaifa363/README.md

 - 👋 Hi, I’m @MohdHuzaifa
 - 👀 I’m interested in programing language
-- 🌱 I’m currently learning javascrpts and react js
+- 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking for opportunity explore somthing new
 - 📫 How to reach me ...